kelu124/pic0rick/README.md

 ![](/software/imgs/pico_shell/pic0gain_at_6.jpg)

-# TODO
+# Scheduled changes

-* HW: Slight tweaks on the main board to allow more space for the PMODs
+## DONE

-* FW: Tie the pulses to the PIO code so that pulses strictly cohappen with the acquisition start
+* FW: Tie the pulses to the PIO code so that pulses strictly cohappen with the acquisition start (done)

+## TODO

+* HW: Slight tweaks on the main board to allow more space for the PMODs (Oct 21, 2024)

 # Thank you to